- University of Chicago (B.A. 2005)

 - Lead counsel in In re Citigroup Inc Securities Litigation, a class action arising out of Citigroup’s alleged misrepresentations regarding their exposure to losses associated with numerous collateralized debt obligations.
 This case settled for $590 million.

-- Representation of the proposed class of investors in Shah v.
+- Class counsel in Shah v.
 Zimmer Biomet Holdings, a securities class action alleging that a medical device company did not disclose systemic quality issues at its manufacturing facility.
+The case resulted in a $50 million settlement.

 - Lead counsel in In re Hi-Crush Partners L.P.
-Securities Litigation, a class action alleging that fracking sand producer Hi-Crush Partners misled shareholders regarding a major customer relationship.
-This case resulted in a $3.8 million settlement while class certification was pending.
+Securities Litigation, a securities class action alleging that fracking sand producer Hi-Crush Partners misled shareholders regarding a major customer relationship.
+This case resulted in a $3.8 million settlement.

 - Co-lead counsel in In re Resonant Inc. Securities Litigation, a securities class action alleging that a mobile phone component company misled investors concerning its ability to meet the terms of a development agreement.
 The case resulted in a $2.75 million settlement.